Radial Aircraft Engine

 Two stroke cycle

-Small ultralight aircraft still use gasoline two stroke engines, mainly because of the high power to weight ratio.
+Very small ultralight aircraft still use gasoline two stroke engines, mainly because of the high power to weight ratio.
 All of the engine strokes are accomplished in one revolution of the crankshaft.
-The engine uses a mixture of oil and fuel (ratio 1:50) and there are no intake or exhaust valves.
-Intake and exhaust ports are used and the mixture flows through the engine crankcase pushed by the downward going piston in a form of pressurization of the cylinder and scavenging of exhaust gases.
+This type of engine uses a mixture of oil and fuel (ratio 1:50) and there are no intake or exhaust valves.
+In stead, intake and exhaust ports are used and the mixture flows through the engine crankcase pushed by the downward going piston in a form of pressurization of the cylinder and scavenging of exhaust gases.
 At the same time the fuel/oil mixture lubricates the engine internally.